27 May 2013

 We are pleased to announce a new partnership with Electric-Life, one of Europe’s largest manufacturers of window regulators.
-The new partnership means that we can now offer motor factors OE quality window regulators at competitive prices, with the most popular references available for same-day delivery from your local FPS branch!
+The new partnership means that we can now offer motor factors OE quality window regulators at competitive prices, with the most popular references available for same-day delivery from your local FPS regional distribution centre!

 In recent years, vehicle manufacturers have focused heavily on the weight reduction of components in order to achieve greater fuel economy and reduce emissions.
 For window regulators this has meant that new, lighter weight materials are being used – metals have been replaced by plastics that are more prone to damage from heat variations and vibrations, causing units to fail more frequently.

 In many cases, the principal cause of window regulator failure is due to the failure of the plastic sliders.
 These sliders are connected to the Bowden cable and slide on the rails, moving the glass up and down.
 Damage to this plastic part is often caused by the car door being slammed with the window not completely up or down, resulting in the Bowden cable losing its tension, twisting around the cable drum, and jamming the complete mechanism.